Birch Bayh Federal Building and U.S. Courthouse

 Property Manager: Jason Hoffmann

 For more building information or service calls, use the contact information in the top right box on this page.
 For other federal government information, contact 1-800-FED-INFO.

 Parking and Public Transportation Indoor and outdoor parking is available on-site.
 Public transportation is available via IndyGo.

-Recent Renovations During a recent Recovery Act project completed in 2012, several pieces of the building's Fine Arts Collection were restored, including the exterior sculptures by John Massey Rhind (read more).
+Recent Renovations During a recent Recovery Act project completed in 2012, several pieces of the building's Fine Arts Collection were restored, including the exterior sculptures by John Massey Rhind (read more and view additional photos).
 The project also replaced the courthouse's roof, restored exterior windows, and upgraded the HVAC system, temperature controls, plumbing, electrical service, lighting, and fire protection system.
 Additionally, the public restrooms were upgraded to meet accessibility standards of the Architectural Barriers Act.

 Energy and environmentally-conscious features were also installed during the renovation, including a vegetative green roof in the central courtyard and rainwater harvesting system used to flush the public toilets.

 Arts in Architecture Welcoming visitors to the south façade of the building are sculptures by Massey Rhind titled Industry, Science, Agriculture, and Literature.
-Inside the courthouse, 33 individual paintings make up a series of murals, some in the Honorable William E. Steckler Ceremonial Courtroom and others on the third floor and created by Grant Christian.
+Inside the courthouse, 33 individual paintings make up a series of murals – some in the Honorable William E. Steckler Ceremonial Courtroom and others on the third floor – created by Grant Christian.
 For more information about GSA's stewardship of fine arts, visit the Fine Arts Collection page.